 You are looking for a short program to shred the extra weight you gained for a special event or simply to get back on track.
 You're extremely committed to achieving swift goals through an effective program.
-In this program you will enjoy 8-12 servings of vegetables, 1 serving of fruit, 3-4 servings of protein and 3-4 servings of healthy fats.
+In this program you will enjoy plenty of vegetables, 1 serving of fruit, 3-4 servings of protein and 2 servings healthy fat.